alisalamatian1/AliSalamatian.github.io/README.md

 res folder.

-Feel free to any of the code, but just keep in mind that I've spend quite some developing this from scratch and would greatly appreciate some credit if you do use any of the code.
+Feel free to any of the code, but just keep in mind that I've spent quite some developing this from scratch and would greatly appreciate some credit if you do use any of the code.